prajinkhadka/prajinkhadka.github.io/_posts/2025-05-08-using-rust-in-java.md

 At a high level, JNI works like this:

-1. Declare a native method in your Java class.
+1. Declare a native method in the Java class.
 2. Write the implementation of that method in a native language (C, C++, Rust).
 3. Use System.loadLibrary() to load the compiled native code.
 4. Let the JVM pass data between Java and native code during runtime.